EmpathyApp/EmpathyApp/manual-testing/tcf-registration-and-login.md

 1. Go to the registration page

-2. Enter a skype name which has not been registered before, but which is real
+2. Enter a skype name which has not been registered before with skype, but which is real
 3. Enter an email which has not been registered before
 4. Leave the checkbox as it is (unchecked)
 5. Click on the "Register" button